We use Patient Access or the NHS APP to allow you to order your prescriptions quickly and easily.

 Ordering your prescription online

-The quickest and easiest way to do this is online, by using the NHS APP.
+The quickest and easiest way to do this is online, by using the NHS App.

 We’ll need to create a NHS App account for you, if you don’t have one already - so if you’d like us to do so, please visit the Surgery and we’ll help you get registered.